Creekrat/reading-notes/coderscomputer.md

  - CD- Change Directories.
 Move to another Directory.

  *Relative path*- A file or directory location relative to where you are in the file.

  *Absolute path*- A file or directory location in relation to the root of the file.

+To understand a linux or command line we need to know that EVERYTHING IS A FILE... from text and directories to (yes) your keyboard..

+Be aware of case sensitive
+ - spaces
+ - quotes
+ - backslashes

+**File**- obtain info about what type of file or directory is.

+**ls -a**- list the contents of a directory, including hidden files

+**Everything is a file**
+**Linux is an extentionless system**
+**LInux is case sensitive**
+ - Be aware of dumb mistakes!